 Methocarbamol isn’t a narcotic, although some of its effects are similar to those of narcotics.
 Unlike narcotics, methocarbamol isn’t addictive.

-You should speak to a doctor or other healthcare provider if you experience unusual or severe side effects while taking methocarbamol.
+You should speak to a doctor or other healthcare professional if you experience unusual or severe side effects while taking methocarbamol.

 If you use methocarbamol recreationally, let your doctor know.
 This allows them to monitor your overall health and help prevent serious side effects or drug interactions.